Image

 Use of the mark in interstate commerce is not a requirement for filing a trademark application in the USPTO.
 The USPTO will allow an application to be filed where the Applicant declares that they have a bona fide intention to use the trademark in commerce.
 This type of application is called an ntent-to-use application, and must be converted to a use-based application prior to registration by demonstrating to the USPTO that the trademark is in fact being used in commerce.

-At Larson and Anderson LLC, we charge flat rate fees for preparing and filing US trademark applications and many of the associated filings as required.
+At Anderson Patent Law Firm LLC, we charge flat rate fees for preparing and filing US trademark applications and many of the associated filings as required.
 However, sometimes during prosecution we may be required to respond to rejections or objections from the USPTO Examiner which would be billed at hourly rates.
 The US government fees for trademark applications vary in amount and timing, depending on how many classifications are required to describe the goods and/or services and whether the application is a use-based or intent-to-use or application.

 We have a large network of intellectual property colleagues throughout the world and thus are able to assist with securing foreign rights in your trademark where desired.